sirdeniz/impulse/about.md

   <img src="/impulse/assets/images/csm_BildEuD_1534119854.png" alt="ED" width="100%"/>
 </p>

-The Electronics & Drives Center is not located on the main campus of Reutlingen University, but in Reutlingen-Rommelsbach.
+The Electronics & Drives Center is not located on the main campus of Reutlingen University, but in Reutlingen-Rommelsbach (Nord).
 The visitor address is:

-Electronics & Drive
+Electronics & Drives
 Oferdinger Straße 50
 72768 Reutlingen-Rommelsbach